CMSgov/bcda-static-site/_pages/get-a-bearer-token.md

 ### Adjudicated claims data sets – 2 advanced sizes

-Advanced data sets offer a more accurate representation of BCDA production data.
-They follow BCDA’s Bulk FHIR format and contain a more realistic distribution of disease and demographic information.
+Advanced data sets offer a more accurate representation with the bulk FHIR format and a realistic distribution of disease and demographic information.

-We suggest using the extra-small data set to view and understand the format of BCDA data.
-The large data set may be better for more in-depth exploration of the data or early load testing of your systems.
+The small data set helps you understand the format of BCDA data.
+The large data set is better for in-depth exploration or early load testing of your systems.

 #### Extra-small model entity (100 synthetic enrollees)